Deferred table constraints

 Deferring constraints is an advanced feature

 Deferring constraints is an advanced feature.
 As a developer, you should not normally be concerned about constraint deferral.
-Deferring a constraint does not change the constraint's functional effect, which is to guarantee the aspect of data integrity that it defines.
 Keep the default Deferred = "Do Not Defer" unless you have special reasons.

 Which constraints may be deferred?

-You can only defer corrective, non-transitional table constraints.
-This includes INVOKE constraints: for example, you can invoke a constraint executing an XML.IMPORT statement.
+You can defer corrective, non-transitional table constraints to either Until Commit or Post Commit.
+This includes INVOKE constraints: for example, you can invoke a constraint that executes a call to the XML.IMPORT method.